 Using intense pulsed magnetic fields and measurements at low temperatures, MagLab users have found evidence of a long-sought “spin liquid” in terbium indium oxide (TbInO3)

-With a prestigious prize from the National Science Foundation, MagLab physicist Christianne Beekman will do "atomic-level engineering" on ultra-thin materials with promising properties.
+Can thin films be designed for future quantum technologies?
+With a prestigious prize from the National Science Foundation, MagLab physicist Christianne Beekman wants to find out.

 This MagLab user talks about meeting Leonardo da Vinci, making magnetic soup and the freedom of being a scientist.